MadsJJ/Cookbook/cookbook/docs/release3/README.md

 During this final release we have focused on making a branch for every issue, and naming it with the number og the issue.

 ## Quality assurance of code
+We have continued to use **Jacoco**, **Spotbugs** and **Checkstyle** for quality assurance of the code.
+SKRIV OM DE SISTE RESULTATENE HER.
+For release 3 the group has been reading each others code.
+This is to ensure that to check if any methodes can be written more efficient and understaning.
 ## Reflection and retrospective discussion following the final release

 After this final release we will discuss what went well, and what issues we faced along the way.